 Please note: A referral is not necessary to begin the inquiry process or receive an informational tour of our school.
 We welcome anyone who is interested, school personnel and families alike, to schedule a visit at any time.

-UPDATE, During COVID-19: The May Center School in Brockton, Mass. is still accepting, processing, and following up on referrals and inquiries; however, we are not able to do tours and screenings while the school is closed.
-During this time, emailed referrals are encouraged.
-Please send referrals and inquiries directly to Andrea Potoczny-Gray, Executive Director: email@example.com.
-Or call Andrea directly at 508.588.8800.
-We are still accepting mailed referrals.
+COVID-19 Update: The May Center School is accepting, processing, and following up on referrals and inquiries.
+Please send referrals and inquiries directly to Andrea Potoczny-Gray, Executive Director, at firstname.lastname@example.org, or call her directly at 508.588.8800.

 At the May School for Brain Injury and Neurobehavioral Disorders, our two main objectives during the admission process are to share information about our school services with families and professionals, and to work to determine if a student will be an appropriate fit for our school.